jhnoor/tarik-autocoder/README.md

 - Create a branch and make changes according to above plan when approved
 - Create a PR with above changes

 At this point a human can intervene and continue working on the issue - better yet if Tarik's contribution is good enough, simply merge the PR and close the issue.
+Please see [Benchmarking](./docs/BENCHMARKING.md) for current capability.

 ## How it works

 Tarik continuously monitors issues on Github that are assigned to him.
 When an issue is assigned to Tarik, he will:

-- Read the issue description
+- Read the issue title and description
 - (TBD) Look at the code in the repository and build up a mental model of the codebase
   - (TBD) perhaps using vector embeddings to represent the codebase?
 - (TBD) Use the codebase model to suggest a plan for the issue